-Consensus algorithms typically arise in the context of replicated state machines [33].
+Consensus algorithms typically arise in the context of replicated state machines [34].
 In this approach, state machines on a collection of servers compute identical copies of the same state and can continue operating even if some of the servers are down.
 Replicated state machines are used to solve a variety of fault-tolerance problems in distributed systems.
-For example, large-scale systems that have a single cluster leader, such as GFS [6], HDFS [34], and RAMCloud [28], typically use a separate replicated state machine to manage leader election and store configuration information that must survive leader crashes.
-Examples of replicated state machines include Chubby [1] and ZooKeeper [9].
+For example, large-scale systems that have a single cluster leader, such as GFS [7], HDFS [35], and RAMCloud [29], typically use a separate replicated state machine to manage leader election and store configuration information that must survive leader crashes.
+Examples of replicated state machines include Chubby [2] and ZooKeeper [10].

 Figure 1: Replicated state machine architecture.
-A consensus module manages a replicated log containing state machine commands from clients.
+The consensus algorithm manages a replicated log containing state machine commands from clients.
 The state machines process identical sequences of commands from the logs, so they produce the same outputs.